agronholm/typeguard/docs/userguide.rst

 is done.
 To change the options, import :data:`typeguard.config` (which is of type :class:`~.TypeCheckConfiguration`) and set the attributes you want to change.

+Note that the global :data:`typeguard.config` only affects the :func:`.typechecked <@typechecked>` decorator and the import hook, but does not affect calls to :func:`.check_type`.
+This is to avoid the usual caveats of globally shared state, while allowing universal, application-wide control for the decorator and hook.

 Checking types directly
 -----------------------